 REBOOTING THE CAMERA

 - 1. Click the System tab. - 2.
+Select General Settings from the drop-down menu. - 3.
 Click the Reboot Camera button to restart the camera.
 Rebooting the camera does not change the configured camera settings.

 RESTORING ALL CAMERA DEFAULTS